21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 10. Ask your visitors’ opinions

-People like to talk about what they think.
+People like to say their thoughts out loud.
 They love it when brands want their opinions.

 Use your exit popup to invite people to share their feedback.
 It could be a survey, poll, or even an email.
-Let your audience know that you’re interested in hearing what they think and feel.
+Let your audience know you’re interested in hearing their thoughts and feelings.

 5. Overcome Common Objections